 What has your experience been so far with the Greenwich public schools?

 My kids attend the Greenwich Public school.
 It has been a tremendous experience.
-There is good communication.
+There is good communication at the school.
 Issues are addressed right away.
 The teachers and staff are very professional.
 My children are in elementary school right now and we plan on continuing through high school.

 Anything else you want to say about Greenwich?